Terms and Conditions

 12.2 Disclaimer of Warranty.
 TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, THE SERVICE IS PROVIDED “AS IS” AND “AS AVAILABLE” AND NextRequest MAKES NO WARRANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING WITHOUT LIMITATION WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR USE AND NONINFRINGEMENT, AND ALL WARRANTIES ARISING FROM COURSE OF DEALING, USAGE OR TRADE PRACTICE.
 WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, NextRequest MAKES NO REPRESENTATION OR WARRANTY (A) USE OF THE SERVICE WILL MEET CUTOMER’S REQUIREMENTS, (B) THAT THE SERVICE WILL BE UNINTERRUPTED OR ERROR-FREE, OR (C) REGARDING THE ACCURACY OR RELIABILITY OF ANY CONTENT.

 12.3 Limitation of Liability.
 NextRequest WILL NOT BE LIABLE FOR LOST REVENUES OR INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL, EXEMPLARY, OR PUNITIVE DAMAGES ARISING OUT OF OR RELATING TO THIS AGREEMENT HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY (INCLUDING NEGLIGENCE), EVEN IF IT KNEW OR SHOULD HAVE KNOWN THAT SUCH DAMAGES WERE POSSIBLE AND EVEN IF DIRECT DAMAGES DO NOT SATISFY A REMEDY.
 IN NO EVENT WILL THE AGGREGATE LIABILITY OF NextRequest OR ITS SUCCESSORS, LICENSORS, SERVICE PROVIDERS OR SUPPLIERS UNDER OR IN CONNECTION WITH THIS AGREEMENT OR ITS SUBJECT MATTER, UNDER ANY LEGAL OR EQUITABLE THEORY, INCLUDING BREACH OF CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT LIABILITY AND OTHERWISE EXCEED THE TOTAL AMOUNT ACTUALLY PAID BY CUSTOMER TO NextRequest UNDER THIS AGREEMENT.
+TO THE EXTENT APPLICABLE LAW PROHIBITS THE FOREGOING LIMITATION OF LIABILITY, NEXTREQUEST’S LIABILITY IS LIMITED TO THE GREATEST EXTENT ALLOWED BY APPLICABLE LAW.

 - Payments Processing.
 This section applies to Customers who use the Payments Module.
 The Payments Module is made available through agreement(s) with Stripe, Inc., the terms of which are available at https://stripe.com/us/legal.
 By electing to use the Payments Module, Customer agrees to abide by the relevant terms of NextRequest’s agreements with Stripe, Inc., including without limitation terms relating to compliance with applicable laws, data privacy, and permitted and prohibited uses.
 Transactions processed using the Payments Module are handled directly between Requesters, Customer and Stripe and NextRequest does not receive sensitive financial information (such as credit card or bank numbers) relating to the transactions.
 The only data made available to NextRequest is a record of the transaction including invoice information and the amount of the transaction.